BurningOKR/BurningOKR/docs/postgres_install.md

     Expand all entries as shown in the image.
 4. Right click on "Login/Group Roles" and choose "Create > Login/Group Role..."
-    1. In the general tab, set the "Name" to "admin".
+    1. In the general tab, set the "Name" to a meaningful name, like "BurningOKR".
     2. In the definition tab, set a strong password.
     3. Click on "Save" to exit the window.
 5. In the server browser right click on "Databases" and choose "Create > Database...".